Mortal/csaudk-submitj/tasks/lis/README.md

 ```

 In this problem you should implement an algorithm based on dynamic programming
-to compute the longest increasing subsequence in a list of *n* numbers.
+to compute the longest increasing subsequence in a list of *N* numbers.

 **Concretely,** you must implement a public method named
 `longestIncreasingSubsequence` that takes an `ArrayList<Integer> input` as argument